 Key Differences Between Basset Hound vs Bloodhound

-There are many key differences between the Basset Hound on the Bloodhound.
+There are many key differences between the Basset Hound Bloodhound.
 The Bloodhound is larger than the Basset Hound, in both height and weight.
 Additionally, the Bloodhound is a much older breed compared to the Basset Hound.
 Finally, the Basset Hound is more food motivated when it comes to training compared to the Bloodhound.

 Let’s discuss all of these differences and similarities in more detail now.